 Slang for “I don’t care,” the name of this bar suggests it’s a place to relax and be yourself.
 It’s also a restaurant, but mostly a place to enjoy a drink.
 Check out the daily specials as you enter.

 Inaugurated in 2009 in the former headquarters of a TV station in Copacabana, this gay bar features a futuristic and TV-inspired décor.
 It’s a place for partying and drinking, with over 40 cocktails to choose from and special theme nights.

 A meeting point for the LGBT community for two decades now, this club in Ipanema hosts a variety of events and parties.
 Expect Brazilian beats and pop hits from the resident DJs, and a variety of drinks from the bar.

-Wonder where all those hot bodies at the beach in Ipanema are once the sun goes down?
-It's usually at this club where they move to the house music on the dancefloor and relax with a drink at the bar.
-If you can make it to only one gay club in the city, this is the one to choose.
+Wondering where all those hot bodies at the beach in Ipanema are once the sun goes down?
+It's usually at this club, where they move to the house music on the dancefloor and relax with a drink at the bar.
+If you can make it to only one gay club in Rio, this should be it.

 This is the place for all-night dancing, with several DJs spinning dance mixes.
 The lounge downstairs and the terrace are chosen by those who simply want to chat over drinks or for a break from the dancefloor.

-Look for the hotel that best matches your budget, type of trip or personality.
-Here you can guarantee your hotel room but you do NOT pay anything at the time of booking.
-Payments are only made at the hotel and there are no booking fees.
-Most allow cancellations with no penalty if done up to 24 or 48 hours in advance.
-You'll see that information at the time of booking and again in the confirmation email.
+Look for the hotel or apartment that best matches your budget, type of trip or personality.
+You may guarantee your reservation but do NOT pay anything at the time of booking.
+Payments are only made at the property, and there are no booking fees.
+Most hotels and apartments allow cancellations with no penalty if done up to 24 or 48 hours in advance.
+You'll see that information at the time of booking and again in the confirmation email: